Sharaal/mxd-heimdall/README.md

 ```

-## Get information for a specific asset by title
+## Search assets by title and get the first 3 results

 ```
 const title = '<title>';